Victor Hugo Salsa Band

 Victor Hugo – the revolutionary renaissance man!

 The Salsa revolutionary, Victor Hugo was born over 150 years after his French namesake in Caracas, Venezuela to Maria Luisa Toro, actress, jazz singer, and well-known soap star.
+With such a famous name, how could he fail to succeed?
+Our Latino renaissance man grew up to became a singer, songwriter, producer, director, and photographer as his love of Venezuelan, Puerto Rican and Cuban music inspired him to sing and compose his own music

 A teenage Victor starred and directed musical productions including Gospel, Hair, and Jesus Christ Superstar.
+He went on to compose and direct his own musicals Vimazoluleka and Pascall.

 European dreaming